 February is known as the month of love, filled with candy and heart-shaped things.
 But just as important, February is American Heart Month.
 With heart disease causing 1 out of every 4 deaths in the U.S., this initiative is focused on raising awareness for one of the most prevalent diseases in America.
-We are joining the movement of education for prevention, so read on to find out our best tips to keep your heart healthy through a balanced lifestyle.
+We are joining the movement of education for prevention!
+So read on to find out our best tips to keep your heart healthy through a balanced lifestyle.

 A Healthy Diet

-Whether or not you are overweight, watching what you eat is important in ensuring you are getting the right vitamins and minerals to support organ health.
+Watching what you eat is important in ensuring you are getting the right vitamins and minerals to support organ health.
 Even 20 pounds over your healthy weight can put risk on your heart for cardiovascular disease.
 Here are a few small changes you can make now:

 - Portion your food- It can be hard to think of limiting yourself to just one serving of practically anything, but paying attention to recommended servings can help limit your intake of calorically dense foods.
 A good tip for going out and avoiding overeating is to ask for a to-go box before you get your meal and immediately box half of it for later.
 Leftovers- yum!

 - Focus on fruits and veggies- Whole foods like fruits and vegetables are considered nutrient-dense foods, meaning they pack more nutrients than they do calories.
 Full of healthy vitamins and minerals and low in fat calories, vegetables are recommended to take up at least 1/3 to ½ of your plate.
 Fill up on those power greens and don’t limit yourself on snacking on fruit.

 - Switch your proteins – Fatty red meat is one of the most significant causes of high cholesterol levels.
 Instead, try switching to fish (one of the highest sources of healthy omega 3, leading to lower cholesterol) and lean chicken.